Krillle/signalk-to-venus/README.md

 ### v1.0.13 (2025/07/22 17:30)
 **First working version.
 Known issues:**
-- Loop prevention from signalk-venus not working yet
 - Switches not tested yet (and probably not working), as Venus OS does not yet support switches

+## Known Issues
+- **Loop prevention from signalk-venus not working yet** If you're using the signalk-venus plugin, virtual devices from Venus OS will loop back into Signal K. This can cause duplicate data.
+An update to signalk-venus is in progress to resolve this.

+- **Virtual devices missing after startup**
+There is a remaining race condition that has not yet been fully identified.
+Although the plugin waits 15 seconds to allow the Signal K data tree to populate and Venus OS to initialize, not all virtual devices are always recognized by Venus OS on startup.
+A manual toggle (disabling and re-enabling the plugin) resolves the issue and all devices appear as expected.

-- Battery Monitor Time To Go (TTG) is not shown correctly
+- **Battery Monitor Time To Go (TTG) is not shown correctly** Although the plugin sends correct TTG values in seconds, Venus OS may show strange or unstable values in the Battery Monitor.
+This seems to be a display issue on the Venus side.